QuizQuiz (video game): Virus

-Virus was a game very similar to Reversi or Ataxx where four players, two on each team would face off, taking turns with their teammate to outwit the other team.
+Virus was a game similar to Reversi or Ataxx where four players, two on each team would face off, taking turns with their teammate to outwit the other team.
 Players could chat privately with their teammate or publicly with the everyone.

 MediaMedia Gameshow

-In a game which looked very similar to a StarCraft themed Jeopardy! stage, three players would stand behind podiums which were themed like the Terran, Protoss, and Zerg HUDs in StarCraft and be asked questions about computer and video games of all genres from all eras.
+In a game which looked similar to a StarCraft themed Jeopardy! stage, three players would stand behind podiums which were themed like the Terran, Protoss, and Zerg HUDs in StarCraft and be asked questions about computer and video games of all genres from all eras.

 Love Love

-Another game which was on it was LoveLove, which was a dating game where users would be put with someone who they voted for, and when that was over the user would start quizzes.
+Another game was Love Love, a dating game where users would be put with someone who they voted for, and when that was over the user would start quizzes.